 - Plan: Decide on the content you want to share and create a 30-day plan detailing what will go out and when.

 - Prepare: Spend a couple of days writing out your captions and hashtags and get the photos you need for the month ahead.

 - Automate: Use a social media scheduling tool such as Hootsuite, Planoly, Sprout Social or Iconosquare to schedule your content to go out at the right time.
 When you have posts with longer captions and multiple hashtags, getting it ready ahead of time and scheduling saves you having to do things at the spur of the moment.
 It also gives you the chance to avoid any potentially embarrassing spelling or grammar errors.

 Unlike Twitter or Facebook, Instagram doesn’t allow third-party apps to post for you.
 However, you can set up push notifications so that platforms can notify you when content is due to go out.
 Your only job then is to hit ‘publish’.

-Use the tips in this guide to create compelling content and to glean when the best times to post on Instagram are.
-Take it a step further by tracking your own post’s insights, experimenting with different times within the recommended windows to post (taking into account the insights you gathered about when your audience is online), and track performance as you go.
+Use the tips in this guide to create compelling content and glean the best times to post on Instagram.
+Take it a step further by tracking your own post’s insights, experimenting with different times within the recommended windows to post (taking into account the insights you gathered about when your audience is online), and tracking performance as you go.